rboyd85/rboyd85.github.io/index.md

 [PONG](https://youtu.be/2sB0q8qLngg)

-For our final C++ project from the first year we were tasked with replicating ANgry Birds in the ASGE engine
+For our final C++ project from the first year we were tasked with replicating Angry Birds in the ASGE engine

 [Angry Birds](https://youtu.be/LkSEjSF5Qlo)

+In the second year I've been looking into Game engine Architectures we were tasked with designing a system similar to the hit game PORTAL, in it I cretaed a system that can be implemented in multple games
 [PORTAL](https://youtu.be/5QiegIpUJRg)

+In private projects I'm creating a procedually generated game world similar to Minecraft below is my video of my explanation of how it works

 # Blog